ana-valdemoro/vehicle-app/README.md

 ## Future improvements

 • Add more tests for other components (e.g., `BrandDetailComponent`), store, reducers, and the `AppComponent`.
 • Creation of a isolated module for the brands feature
+• Authentication